mmai/funkwhale-flake/Readme.md

 ## Imports

 * Copy audio files to the server on the _/srv/funkwhale/music/import/_ directory
-* execute the import script as _funkwhale_ user, with the library id as a parameter
+* execute the import command as _funkwhale_ user, with the library id as a parameter
 ```
-su -l funkwhale -s /bin/sh -c "/srv/funkwhale/importMusic.sh <your_library_id>"
+su -l funkwhale -s /bin/sh -c "funkwhale-manage import_files <your_library_id> '/srv/funkwhale/music/imports' --recursive --noinput --in-place"
 ```

 ## Test on a local container